dependabot/dependabot-script/README.md

+### _WARNING - Scripts are Currently Broken_
+_We recently refactored the monolithic docker image used within the [Dependabot Core][dependabot-core] library into one-image-per-ecosystem.
+Unfortunately, that broke the scripts in this repo, and we haven't had time to update them yet.
+We are aware of the problem and hope to provide a solution soon._

-# Dependabot Update Script
+# Dependabot Script

-This repo contains two scripts that demonstrate [Dependabot Core][dependabot-core].
-It is intended to give you a feel for how Dependabot Core works so that you can use it in your own project.
+This repo is a collection of scripts to use as entrypoints to the [Dependabot Core][dependabot-core] library.
+It is intended as a starting point for advanced users to run a self-hosted version of Dependabot within their own projects.

-If you're looking for a hosted, feature-rich dependency updater then you probably want [Dependabot][dependabot] itself.
+If you're looking for a hassle-free Dependabot experience, check out the hosted [Dependabot Service][dependabot service].

-If instead you want to run it manually, the quickest and easiest way to run dependabot yourself is via the [Docker image](#running-script-with-dependabot-script-dockerfile).
+### Note: Community Maintained Project
+This is a community-maintained project.
+As such, the Dependabot team at GitHub will review PR contributions to update this repo, but is unable to provide further support such as debugging why something doesn't work.

 ## Local setup and usage